EU Pay Transparency Directive Transposition Tracker

 Yes (but only for pay transparency) No Not yet set (must be by 7 June 2026)

 Italy On 21 February 2024, Legge n.
 15/2024 was published in the Gazzetta Ufficiale (GU n.
 46 of 24 Feb 2024).
 It mandates the Government to issue implementing decrees before the EU deadline of 7 June 2026.
+On 3 February 2026, a draft of the transposition was issued.

 Link to Legge 14/2004